Croebh/avrae-sublime/README.md

 There various things you can do to grab and update workshop collections, within SublimeText.

 #### Getting your collection info
 You can use ``Avrae Utilities: Get Collection Data`` to collect a json of all of the aliases and snippets ids within a collection.
 This will ask you for a collection ID.
 You can find this by going to the collection on the Workshop, and looking at the url.
 Everything after ``avrae.io/dashboard/workshop/`` is your ID.

-Save that as `collection.id` in the folder you wish to save your collection in.
+Once you've ran the ``Avrae Utilities: Get Collection Data`` command and given it your ID, save the result as `collection.id` in the folder you wish to save your collection in.

 ![An image of the url to the Map Utilities collection, with the collection ID circled](https://media.discordapp.net/attachments/666401385335750666/877414197842030612/unknown.png)